Sujini embroidery

-The Sujani embroidery work of Bihar, is a textile expressive art product, given protection under the GI registration act.
-It is usually a quilt or bed spread, which was earlier made of old clothes, but is now generally made of easily available fabric with embroidery done with the most simple stitches with motifs narrating stories.
+The Sujini embroidery or Sujani embroidery is a textile-based expressive art product, protected under the GI registration act.
+It is usually a quilt or bedspread, which was earlier made from old clothes, but is now generally made from readily available fabric, with embroidery done using the simplest stitches, with motifs narrating stories.
 It is exclusively made by women in 15 villages of Bhusra in the Gaighat block of Muzaffarpur and a few villages of Madhubani in the Indian state of Bihar.

 The Sujani embroidery work of Bihar is protected under the Geographical Indications of Goods (Registration & Protection) Act (GI Act) 1999 of the Government of India.
 It was registered by the Controller General of Patents Designs and Trademarks under the title "Sujani Embroidery Work of Bihar" and recorded under GI Application number 74, Class 26 as a textile item.
 The GI tag was approved on 21 September 2006.

 Location

 Bhusra, the village where the craft work originated, is 100 km away from where the art of Mithila painting started.
 It was done in the olden days and even now by rural women of Muzaffarpur district of north Bihar.